 This feeling was the inspiration to take CPNJ’s fundamental idea of engaging and connecting communities through participatory art making, and begin connecting it to other artists engaged in contemporary social issues.
 Frontline Arts was born.

-Frontline Arts has assumed Combat Paper NJ as its flagship art project, building the foundation for its mission, core values, infrastructure, and community art practice.
-This partnership will support socially engaged artists and art projects to mobilize on the frontlines of art making, ignite awareness and participation, and ultimately connect communities to one another.
+The new Frontline Arts has assumed Combat Paper NJ's old mission and formed a new papermaking project by veterans as its flagship art project.
+This has built the foundation for its mission, core values, infrastructure, and community art practice.
+This new direction will support socially engaged artists and art projects to mobilize on the frontlines of art making, ignite awareness and participation, and ultimately connect communities to one another.